ismailakkila/alexa-spark/README.md

   "Alexa, Ask Spark to Join a Meeting in {Spark Room}"

   "Alexa, Ask Spark to Join a Meeting in Room {Spark Room}"

+   Alexa will ask you to confirm your room.
+Once confirmed, the call-back will be initiated.

   Once the skill is 'triggered' with "Open Spark", you can say the following anytime during the session to start or join your meeting: